 You’re not alone if you suffer from neck pain—it’s a widespread problem.
 In fact, according to the American Chiropractic Association (ACA), nearly two-thirds of Americans report experiencing neck pain at some point in their lives.
 1

 Neck pain can have a variety of causes, ranging from poor posture to degenerative conditions.
 However, one of the most common causes of neck pain is sleeping in an awkward position.

 Find a pillow that promotes side sleeping in alignment with the spine.

-The best pillows for side sleepers will provide support for the head and neck while keeping the spine in alignment.
+The best pillows for side sleepers will support the head and neck while keeping the spine in alignment.
 Look for a pillow that is firm enough to provide support but not so thick that it causes your head to be pushed forward out of alignment.

 Consider the firmness of your pillow.

-A pillow that is too firm can actually cause pressure points and neck tension, leading to pain and stiffness.
+A pillow that is too firm can cause pressure points and neck tension, leading to pain and stiffness.
 On the other hand, a pillow that is too soft may not provide enough support, resulting in poor alignment and discomfort.

 Consider the filling of your pillow.